Need a last-minute Dijon mustard substitute? These eleven best alternatives will get you out of trouble.

 After this, you transfer the mix to a saucepan, add a little more water, and bring it to a simmer.
 Combine while simmering for 10 minutes.

 Pack the mustard into your choice of jars, allowing a half-inch room at the top.
 Aim to remove any extra air bubbles from the inside of the jars using a spoon or knife.
-Apply the tops of the jars and leave them in the refrigerator for one week.
+Apply the tops of the jars and leave them in the refrigerator for 1 week.
 This will let all the flavors blend.

 Turmeric, Chili Pepper & Minced Garlic